 - Keep your air conditioning drip pans clean and its drain lines clear and flowing.

 - Ventilation is vital, and fans are your friends!
-Bathroom fans and exhaust fans in the kitchen and proper venting for any appliance that produces moisture is essential.
+Bathroom fans, exhaust fans in the kitchen, and proper venting for any appliance that produces moisture are essential.

 - Increase ventilation or air movement by opening doors and windows when dryer weather arrives.

 - Pull up any carpet from areas where water has leaked.
 Increase ventilation and air temperature to aid the drying process quickly.

 - Buy water detectors for your basement and near major appliances like water heaters, washing machines, and dishwashers.